 Children: Is purported to have fathered between 12 and 13 children

-Leader of the Sinaloa Cartel, which the US Justice Department describes as "one of the world's most prolific, violent and powerful drug cartels," moving billions upon billions of dollars in marijuana, cocaine, heroin and methamphetamine.
+Guzmán is the former leader of the Sinaloa Cartel, which the US Justice Department describes as “one of the world’s most prolific, violent and powerful drug cartels,” moving billions upon billions of dollars in marijuana, cocaine, heroin and methamphetamine.
+The cartel controls roughly 40% to 60% of Mexico’s drug trade, with earnings at around $3 billion annually.

 Claimed in 2014 that he has killed 2,000-3,000 people.